 Once you’ve enough leads, it’s time to qualify them.

-Lead qualification will help you figure out if potential customers are ready to buy.
+Lead qualification will you determine if potential customers are ready to buy.
 The goal is to find and prioritize leads who are most likely to become customers.

 During this process, you look at things like a lead’s interest, budget, authority, and specific needs.
 Using the findings, you can make the sales process smoother, boost conversion rates, and target prospects who are more likely to close deals.